-Unfortunately, after reporting our first full calendar year profit (of £4.7 million) in 2014, the Syndicate has recorded a loss of £4.0 million in 2015.
-In common with much of the London Market, the Syndicate has been experiencing downward pressure on rates and limited opportunities for growth in the year.
+In common with much of the London Market, the Syndicate continues to experience downward pressure on rates and anticipates limited opportunities for growth in the coming year.

-Net premium earned was £67.2 million compared to £58.4 million in calendar year 2014, claims incurred were £43.6 million (2014 £29.7 million) and operating expenses including acquisition costs were £27.1 million (2014 £23.7 million).
+Net premium earned was £93.7 million compared to £67.2 million in calendar year 2015, claims incurred were £67.8 million (2015: £43.6 million) and operating expenses including acquisition costs were £34.4 million (2015: £27.1 million)

-The claims experience in 2015 does not reflect a significant increase in the level of catastrophe losses, but rather a number of risk losses that have impacted the account in several classes during the year.
+The claims experience in 2016 reflects an increase in the level of catastrophe losses over the previous year, and a small number of large risk losses in addition to the expected level of claims activity on the account.

-During 2015 the Syndicate has continued writing Accident & Health, Contingency, Yachts, Energy, Property Direct and Facultative, and Marine Excess of Loss business.
-Additionally, it has commenced writing Marine Cargo business, and has also increased its underwriting strength in the Property class.
-These developments occurred during the second half of the year, so we expect to see the full benefit in 2016, and as a result we expect to see a reduction of the proportion of Accident and Health business within the portfolio and a move towards a wider spread of business written.
+During 2016 the Syndicate has continued writing Accident & Health, Contingency, Yachts, Energy, Property Direct and Facultative, and Marine Excess of Loss and Cargo business.
+As a result of developments during the second half of the 2015, we believe we have achieved a more balanced portfolio in 2016, with reduced reliance on the Accident and Health class, and plan to continue the move towards a wider spread of business within the portfolio over the coming years.

-Once again I must thank Robert Harman, the Active Underwriter of the Syndicate, together with our teams of underwriters and support staff for their loyalty and professionalism, as well as thanking our brokers and customers for their continuing support.
+I would like to thank Simon Acland, who succeeds me as the Active Underwriter of the Syndicate.
+Simon and I have been working together at Sirius for a number of years, and I know I can rely on his support as we work to achieve the targets that have been set for the Syndicate.
+Finally, I must thank our teams of underwriters and support staff for their loyalty and professionalism, as well as thanking our brokers and customers for their continuing support.

-M Dashfield Chief Executive Officer 14 March 2016
+R Harman Chief Executive Officer 20 March 2017